Home for Christmas (TV series)

 Home for Christmas (Hjem til jul) is a Norwegian television series that premiered on Netflix in December 2019.
 It stars Ida Elise Broch as Johanne, who scrambles to get a boyfriend to bring home for Christmas Eve.

 The romantic drama comedy consists of six 30-minute episodes in each season and was Netflix's first Norwegian original series.
 The series received mostly positive reviews.

-Related: Netflix Odio Il Natale / I Hate Christmas
+In 2022, the series was remade in Italy under the title I Hate Christmas.
+It was also remade in South Africa in 2023, under the title "Yoh!
+Christmas".

 Synopsis

 Johanne (Broch) is a nurse in her 30s, working at a hospital in Norway.
 During Advent dinner, she feels pressured by her family to be in a relationship.
 She lies and tells them that she has a boyfriend, and that he will accompany her to Christmas dinner.

 Johanne then tries to find a boyfriend through speed dating, internet dating, and other means.
 She goes on dates with several men, including 18 year old Jonas (Felix Sandman), and the much older Bengt Erik (Bjørn Skagestad).
 She also has a brief sexual encounter with Eira, one of her female coworkers.

 None of this results in Johanne finding a boyfriend.
 In the last episode of season one, coworker Dr. Henrik tells her that he loves her.
 They are interrupted by a medical emergency before she can respond.
 She then goes to her parents' house for Christmas dinner.
 During dinner, the doorbell rings.
 The first season ends with a shot of Johanne's face as she opens the door, possibly for one of her suitors.